 local server, edit your

 If you are on a live host, please consult your host about the possibility of them allowing you to use this feature on your site.

 There are several password hashing schemes supported by

-different versions of Safari.
+different versions of Apache.
 It's possible that if you password

 protect your administrator directory on one server and then transfer